Consumer Products

 Consumer product safety

-The recalled products were not destined for the Canadian marketplace and do not have mandatory hazard labelling as required by the Cosmetic Regulations under the Food and Drugs Act.
-Specifically, the products are missing the required hazard symbols on the front of the container.
+These products do not meet the Cosmetic Regulations in Canada.
+Specifically, the products do not have mandatory hazard labelling.
+The products are missing required hazard symbols, signal words on the front of the containers and safety information.
 Improper labelling could result in misuse of the product and lead to serious injury.
-As of June 11, 2025, the company has received no reports of incidents or injuries in Canada.

 Consumer product safety